Khuzestan province: Antiquity

 The ziggurat of Choqa Zanbil in Khuzestan was a magnificent structure of the Elamite Empire.
-Khuzestan's Elamites were "precursors of the royal Persians", and were "the founders of the first Iranian empire in the geographic sense."
+Khuzestan's Elamites formed the first empire within the territory of present-day Iran, which was later supplanted by Semitic, Greek, and Persian empires.

 The province of Khuzestan is one of the centres of ancient civilization, and one of the most important regions of the Ancient Near East, based around Susa.
-The first large scale empire based here was that of the powerful 4th millennium BC Elamites.
+Human settlement in the region goes back to at least the late fourth millennium BC, and the Elamite civilization took shape here in the third millennium BC.